austinksmith/Hamsters.js/.github/ISSUE_TEMPLATE.md

 ### If the answer above was a browser, which browser and browser version are you using?

 Browser feature support can vary wildly and any issues you are facing may be exclusive to a specific browser or specific version of a browser.
-Please include not only the version of the specific browser you are facing the issue on.
+Please include not only the version of the specific browser you are facing the issue on but ideally the operating system as well.

 ### Please provide example logic